Analytics

 Frequently Asked Questions

 Q: What documents do workers need for warehouse jobs in Leeds?
-A: Proof of right to work (Passport or BRP), proof of address (utility bill or tenancy agreement), and any relevant equipment certifications (e.g. forklift ticket).
-Employers may request DBS checks for specific roles.
+A: Valid Right to Work documentation (passport, visa or settled status), proof of address, and any sector-specific certifications (e.g. CPCS for forklift operation).
+DBS checks are handled by us if required by the employer.

 Q: What is the minimum shift length for warehouse roles in Leeds?
 A: Most warehouse roles operate on 8-hour shifts.
-Some flexible or seasonal roles may offer 4–6 hour shifts; confirm with your employer at booking.
+Some employers accept 4-hour or 6-hour shifts for specific roles; this is agreed during placement.

 Need Staff in This Area?